Nic Sadler: Early life

 Sadler was born in East London in May 1965, to an Anglo-Indian mother and a British-Roma father.
 His mother Elizabeth "Betty" King emigrated from India in 1956 with her mother Mavis, siblings Aubrey and Angela "Angie" King, shortly after their father died in Madras.
 At age seven he moved with his parent to Perth, Western Australia.

 While at North Lake Senior High School he developed an interest in photography from Daniel, his photolithographer father, supported by then teacher at NLSH, John Longley (a future crew member of the successful 1980 America's Cup challenger, Freedom).

-Sadler graduated with a Bachelor of Arts degree from WAIT (Western Australian Institute of Technology), later known as Curtin University, in Western Australia in 1985, studying under filmmakers Bill Constable and Steve Jodrell, and renown cultural theorists John Fiske and John Hartley.
+Sadler graduated with a Bachelor of Arts degree from WAIT (Western Australian Institute of Technology), later known as Curtin University, in Perth in 1985, studying under filmmakers Bill Constable and Steve Jodrell, and renown cultural theorists John Fiske and John Hartley.

-Sadler began working in the film industry in 1986, first as a production assistant on Shame, directed his former tutor Steve Jodrell.
-In 1997 he got his first job in the camera department as main unit 2nd assistant camera on television film A Waltz Through the Hills, then as second unit 1st assistant camera on Australian miniseries Jackaroo.

 Cinematographer

+Sadler began working in the film industry in 1986 as a production assistant on the film Shame, directed his former tutor Steve Jodrell; then on the martial arts films Day of the Panther and Strike of the Panther.

+In 1987 he worked as 2nd assistant camera on television film A Waltz Through the Hills,.
+The following year he worked as second unit 1st assistant camera on Australian miniseries Jackaroo.